The Thing About Pam: Ratings

 The premiere episode increased its viewership by 205% after seven days, from 2.9 million viewers when it aired to 8.7 million viewers after a week with delayed viewing across linear and DVR, as well as Hulu, NBC.com, the NBC app, and Peacock.
 By the end of its run on April 12, 2022, The Thing About Pam had become NBC's highest-rated freshman series of the 2021–2022 television season.
 It also had a positive impact on Dateline, especially on the viewership of the episodes about Hupp that inspired the series.

 Accolades

 The series was one of 94 out of the 200 most-popular scripted television series that received the ReFrame Stamp for the years 2021 to 2022.
 The stamp is awarded by the gender equity coalition ReFrame and industry database IMDbPro for film and television projects that are proven to have gender-balanced hiring, with stamps being awarded to projects that hire female-identifying people, especially women of color, in four out of eight key roles for their production.

+Spin-off

+A spin-off, The Thing About Tommy, is in development at Peacock.
+It will depict a different criminal: Thomas Randolph.